WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 PERIOD 3 ROOM 7

-Precalculus Skills
+Precalculus Skills ★ NEW!

-Recommended for students who have completed Math II Plus Honors or Accelerated Math II/III or Math III or Algebra II
+Recommended for students who completed Math II Plus Honors or Accelerated Math II/III or Math III or Algebra II

 Need an algebra refresher after taking AP Statistics?
 Want a head start on Math Analysis or Precalculus?

-Session II: Skills not required for AP Calculus BC but which colleges expect students to know for higher-level STEM classes, including vectors and matrices; complex number plane and De Moivre’s Theorem; proof by induction for sequences and series; formal definition of limit and delta-epsilon proofs.
+Session II: Algebra and graphs of advanced functions; trigonometry ratios, inverses, identities, laws; conic sections and equations; polar coordinates, functions, and graphs.
+If time permits we may also cover skills not required for AP Precalculus or AP Calculus but which colleges expect students to know for higher-level STEM classes, including vectors and matrices; complex number plane and De Moivre’s Theorem; proof by induction for sequences and series; formal definition of limit and delta-epsilon proofs.

 PERIOD 4 ROOM 7

-Math Olympiad
+Math Olympiad ★ NEW!

 For students interested in preparing for the USA and International Math Olympiads.

-Session I: Practice solving common types of problems seen on the AMC 10 and 12 exams.
+Session II: Practice solving common types of problems seen on the AMC 10 and 12 exams.
+Learn what it takes to qualify for the AIME exam.

 COMPUTER SCIENCE